joergjo/contosoads-containerapp/docs/docker.md

 ## Prerequisites

+* macOS, Linux, or Windows 10/11 with the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) set up.
 * [Docker Desktop](https://docs.docker.com/docker-desktop/install/)
-* macOS, Linux, or Windows 10/11 with the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) set up

 ### Preparing storage artifacts and secrets

-Run the following script to create the required storage artifacts and a secrets file.
+Run the following shell script in bash or zsh to create the required storage artifacts and a secrets file.
 You only need to execute this step once, as long as you don't delete the Docker volume that stores Azurite's workspace (see [Storing and cleaning up](#cleanup)).